96boards/documentation/iot/carbon/getting-started/README.md

 **Need**
 - [Carbon](https://www.96boards.org/product/carbon/)
-   - Board based on the STM32F401RE Processor connected to a nRF51822 bluetooth controller
+   - Board based on the STM32F401RE Processor connected to a nRF51822 _Bluetooth_® wireless technology controller
 - USB to MicroUSB cable (x2)
    - This is needed for serial console interface and USB-OTG (including DFU support)
 - Switches